-Trump to visit North Carolina as waterways rise after Florence
+Trump to visit Carolinas as waterways rise after Florence

 WILMINGTON, N.C.
-(Reuters) - U.S. President Donald Trump is expected on Wednesday to visit North Carolina, where thousands of homes and roadways remain underwater and swollen rivers threaten more flooding less than a week after Hurricane Florence made landfall.
+(Reuters) - U.S. President Donald Trump is expected on Wednesday to visit North and South Carolina, where thousands of homes and roadways remain underwater and swollen rivers threaten more flooding less than a week after Hurricane Florence made landfall.

 Trump, who has been criticized for his response to Hurricane Maria in Puerto Rico last year, plans to arrive at Marine Corps Air Station Cherry Point in Havelock, North Carolina, at about 10:30 a.m.
 EDT (1430 GMT) and return to Washington at 6:15 p.m.
 (2215 GMT), according to the White House.

+Speaking to reporters as he left the White House, Trump said he also would go to South Carolina.

+“We’re really just going to go say hello to all of the folks from FEMA (Federal Emergency Management Agency) and the military, the people that are working so hard,” he said.

-More than 15,000 people remain in shelters and more than 200,000 customers are without power across North Carolina, six days after Florence made landfall as a Category 1 hurricane, according to state officials.
+More than 15,000 people remain in shelters and more than 200,000 customers are without power across North Carolina, six days after Florence came ashore as a Category 1 hurricane, according to state officials.

-“We continue to feel the effects of this massive storm,” North Carolina Governor Roy Cooper said on Tuesday.
-“Even though there is no substantial rain in the forecast and the sun may be shining across many parts of our state, rivers continue to rise and we will see more flooding.”

 The Cape Fear River was expected to crest at 61.5 feet (19 meters), four times its normal height, on Wednesday in Fayetteville, a city of 200,000 near the Fort Bragg army base in the southern part of the state, according to the National Weather Service.
 That has disrupted efforts to restore power, clear roads and allow evacuated residents to go home.